AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

     - Detect potential gaps in your product catalog or content.
     - Optimize your search functionality by adding [synonyms](synonyms.md), creating, or updating search rules.

-- **Average Click Position** - Indicates the average position of search results clicked by users after performing a search query on your site.
+- **Average Click Position** - Indicates that the average position of search results clicked by users after performing a search query on your site.
 This metric provides insights into the relevance and effectiveness of your search results.

     A lower average click position (closer to 1) suggests that users find relevant results quickly, indicating that your search strategy is effective.
 It helps you understand user behavior and how far they are willing to scroll to find the desired product.
 If the average click position is high, it may indicate that the most relevant results are not appearing at the top, which necessitates a review and optimization of your search strategy.